pretix/pretix-docs/docs/tutorial/event.md

 The shop design settings allow us to replace the name with a header image that tells our customers about the event (e.g., by means of the event name, logo, or recognizable design).
 We are going to add a header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing a .png file with a resolution of 1140 × 120 pixels to upload from our computer.
 By default, the header image will replace the name of the event at the top of the page.
-We still want to include the name of the event though, so we are going to check the box next to "show event title even if a header image is present".
+We still want to include the name of the event though, so we are going to check the box next to "Show event title even if a header image is present".

-We are also going to upload a .png file for the "social media image" option.
+We are also going to upload a .png file for the "Social media image" option.
 This will be used as a preview for any links to our ticket shop we post on social media.
 Not uploading a file here would mean that the header image will be used for previews instead.